web-dev-sam/bonza-commit/README.md

  * Run `./.bonza/check` for coding-style analysis (if you have checked *Only changed files* during installation stage your files first using the `git add` command).
  * Use `./.bonza/check --fix` to fix some of the issues automatically (Saves the fixes to your files).
  * Use `./.bonza/check --dryfix` to fix some of the issues automatically (Doesn't save the fixes; just shows analysis with fixes applied).
+ * Use `./.bonza/check --compact` to output issues in a more compact way.
  * Edit `.eslintrc.json` and `pylintrc` to change eslint and pylint rules.
 You can find more about them at [pylint](http://pylint.pycqa.org/en/latest/technical_reference/features.html) and [eslint](https://eslint.org/docs/rules/).
 <br>&nbsp;